2qx/vermont.cool/teaparty/README.md

 There are lots of places in Vermont to get a sugary latte, or a sugary tea beverage.
 Drinking one energy drink would be the equivalent of six tea beverages, and much cheaper.

 There are, of course, a host of non-caffeinated spiked cocktails, or canned alcoholic beverages.

-Be wary of "ready to drink" (RTD) spiked cola cocktails (with 30 mg of caffeine per serving).

 ## You're comin' for your coffee micro-brews!